-2. Required Elements
+3. Required Elements

-For clarity in the submission of proposals, the following definitions are provided for applicant use: Funding and/or Budget Period - The period of time when Federal funding is available for obligation by the recipient.
+For clarity in the submission of proposals, the following definitions are provided for applicant use:

+Funding and/or Budget Period - The period of time when Federal funding is available for obligation by the recipient.
 The funding period must always be specified in multi-year awards, using fixed year funds.
+This term may also be used to mean budget period.
 A budget period is typically 12 months.

 Award and/or Project Period - The period established in the award document during which Federal sponsorship begins and ends.
-The term "award period" is also referred to as project period in 15 CFR 14.2(cc).
+The term award period is also referred to as project period in 15 CFR 14.2(cc).

 Each proposal must include the following thirteen elements or it will be returned to sender without further consideration.
-The Summary, Title page, Abstract, Project Description, References, Biographical Sketch, Current and Pending Support, Budget Narrative and Collaborators List must be in 12-point font with 1-inch margins and must adhere to all stated page limits or the proposal will be rejected without review.
+The Summary title page, Abstract, Project Description, References, Biographical Sketch, Current and Pending Support, Budget Narrative and Collaborators List must be in 12-point font with 1-inch margins.
 The thirteen elements are as follows:

-- 1) Standard Form 424.
-At the time of proposal submission, all applicants requesting direct funding must submit the Standard Form, SF-424, "Application for Federal Assistance," to indicate the total amount of funding proposed for their institution for the whole project period.
+(1) Standard Form 424.
+At the time of proposal submission, all applicants requesting direct funding must submit the Standard Form, SF-424, Application for Federal Assistance, to indicate the total amount of funding proposed for their institution for the whole project period.
 This form is to be the cover page for the original proposal.
 Multi-institutional proposals must include signed SF-424 forms from all institutions requesting direct funding.
-Original signatures are required on SF-424 forms provided to a lead institution by a collaborating institution for grants.gov submission. - 2) Summary title page.
-The Summary title page identifies the project's title, starting with the program acronym(ECOHAB, MERHAB, or PCM HAB): and the Principal Investigator's (PI) name and affiliation, complete address, phone, FAX and E-mail information.
-The requested budget for each fiscal year should be included on the Summary title page.
-Multi-institution proposals must also identify the lead investigator for each institution and the requested funding for each fiscal year for each institution on the title page.
-Lead investigator and separate budget information is not requested on the title page for institutions that are proposed to receive funds through a subcontract to the lead institution; however, an accompanying budget justification must be submitted for each subcontractor.
-For further details on budget information, please see Sections 8 and 9 Standard Form SF-424A of this part.
+Original signatures are required on SF-424 forms provided to a lead institution by a collaborating institution for grants.gov submission.

+(2) Summary title page.
+The Summary title page identifies the project's title, starting with the acronym: ECOHAB, MERHAB or PCM and the Principal Investigators (PI) name and affiliation, complete address, phone, FAX and E-mail information.
+The requested budget for each fiscal year with and without ship funding should be included on the Summary title page.
+Multi-institution proposals must also identify the lead investigator for each institution and the requested funding with and without ship funding for each fiscal year for each institution on the title page.
+Lead investigator and separate budget information is not requested on the title page for institutions that are proposed to receive funds through a subaward to the lead institution;